vectorstack-ai/vectorstackai-python/docs/precise_search/reference.md

 These operations are performed at the client level and don't require connecting to a specific index.

-::: vectorstackai.client.Client.list_indexes
+::: vectorstackai.PreciseSearchClient.list_indexes

-::: vectorstackai.client.Client.create_index
+::: vectorstackai.PreciseSearchClient.create_index

-::: vectorstackai.client.Client.get_index_info
+::: vectorstackai.PreciseSearchClient.index_info

-::: vectorstackai.client.Client.connect_to_index
+::: vectorstackai.PreciseSearchClient.connect_to_index

-::: vectorstackai.client.Client.delete_index
+::: vectorstackai.PreciseSearchClient.delete_index

 ## Index Operations